rackerlabs/devsite/source/_posts/2014-06-23-from-bare-metal-to-rackspace-cloud.md

 At the very minimum, you will need the following gear:

-1. One network switch capable of creating VLANs
+1. One Layer 3 network device (such as a firewall) capable of creating VLANs
+2. One network switch capable of configuring access and trunk ports
-2. One physical or virtual server to act as the Chef Server
+3. One physical or virtual server to act as the Chef Server
-3. One physical server to act as the OpenStack Controller node
+4. One physical server to act as the OpenStack Controller node
-4. Two physical servers to act as the OpenStack Compute nodes
+5. Two physical servers to act as the OpenStack Compute nodes
-5. One physical server to act as the OpenStack Cinder node
+6. One physical server to act as the OpenStack Cinder node

 Server and Network Diagram
 --------------------------